Infinite background shader

 }

-private float ExpToScale(float exp) {
+private static float ExpToScale(float exp) {

 return MathF.Exp(-exp);